 This post is also available in: German

-If you live in a country where there is a lot of money or support for artistic and cultural pursuits and where venues and artists are financially supported, you’re lucky and may not even need to read on.
-In countries like France, Sweden, and Canada, there are many funding opportunities for non-classical musicians.
-In Germany, the USA, and many other countries, however, it looks rather bad for artists within the rock and pop area.
-In these countries, concerts and bands have to be economically beneficial, which is becoming increasingly difficult.
+If you live in countries where a lot of money is available for the promotion of culture and where venues and artists are financially supported, you are lucky and may not need to read any further.
+In countries like France, Sweden, Canada etc. there are many funding opportunities for non-classical musicians.
+In Germany, the USA and many other countries, on the other hand, it looks rather bad for artists within the rock and pop area.
+Here concerts and bands have to be economically viable, which is becoming more and more difficult.

-In addition to commercial clubs, smaller DIY venues and clubs have to work economically.
-If the latter host too many new or unknown bands, they often risk not being able to pay their rent and other expenses.
-You can cross-finance the performances of unknown bands with other events, but for that to be successful, you would also need a lot of well-functioning events.
+In addition to commercial clubs, smaller DIY venues and uncommercial clubs have to work economically as well.
+If the latter host too many newcomer bands, they risk not being able to pay their rent and other expenses.
+They can cross-finance the performances of unknown bands with other events, but for that to be successful, you would also need a lot of well-functioning events.

 Without support, art inevitably has to focus more on demand.
-Of course, that does not mean that you should only create music that is tailored to a particular audience as authenticity is crucial for your success.
-However, it does mean that you should be aware of the economic context in the music scene.
-You should know what it takes to make the effort for you and the other actors in the scene worthwhile.
+That doesn’t mean, of course, that you should create music tailored to a particular audience.
+Authenticity is important for your success.
+However, it does mean that you should be aware of the economic context within the music scene.
+You should know what it takes to make the effort worthwhile for you and the other actors in the scene.

 Most musicians just want to write songs, perform, and record albums.
 Often, they do not want to deal with any organization or advertising.
 In addition, many have a romanticized image or contradictory ideas of being an artist on the one hand and (financial) success on the other.
 For them marketing and making money with their band has the stale after-taste of “selling out”.